 Children are not simply adults in a smaller size, and they require specialized eye care for kids.
 Our caring kids eye doctors are experienced in treating children’s eyes.
 We will inspect and treat a wide range of child-specific vision conditions.
 Kids of all ages, from infants to teens, are welcome in our eye care centers in Redondo Beach and Manhattan Beach.

 Why do I need to bring my child for a pediatric eye exam?

 Many parents make the mistake of thinking that if their kid isn’t complaining, then there is no reason to visit our children’s eye care center.
 However, it is actually normal for kids to not complain – even if they can’t see the classroom board and the whole world looks fuzzy.
 Many children simply adapt to what they see, because they aren’t aware of what it should really look like.
 The problem is that if your child has an undetected vision condition, it could interfere with normal learning in school, child development, and sports performance.

 My child passed the school vision testing.
-Do I still need to visit an eye doctor near me?
+Do I still need to visit an eye doctor near you?

 When should I bring my child for a kids’ eye exam?